Professor Thea Pitman

 At Leeds, I am founder and current director of the Network for Hispanic and Lusophone Cultural Studies (HLAS), a cross-faculty initiative to support research in, and public engagement with, the field of Latin American cultural studies at Leeds.
 I am also a member of the Centre for World Cinemas and Digital Cultures (CWCDC), having previously served as director and instigator of its expansion to cover digital cultures; and I am a founding member of the new Centre for Endangered Languages, Cultures and Ecosystems (CELCE).

 I am currently vice-president of the Society for Latin American Studies (2019-21); member of the Advisory Council of the Institute of Latin American Studies, University of London; member of the Consejo de Colaboración para Estados Unidos, Canadá e Inglaterra, Romance Languages at the University of Georgia, USA; the University of Leeds representative for the Standing Conference of Latin American Studies in the UK; and I have previously served as membership secretary for the Association of Hispanists of Great Britain and Ireland (2017-19).
-I am a member of the advisory boards of three different journals and one major research project, and am a member of the editorial board for three other journals and projects.
+I am a member of the advisory boards of three different journals and one major research project, and am a member of the editorial board for three other journals and projects, as well as for Tamesis Books.
 I regularly review articles and manuscripts for a wide range of journals and publishers, both in the UK and internationally.

 I would be delighted to receive enquiries from prospective research students or fellow researchers interested twentieth-century or contemporary Latin American cultural studies, particularly those whose interests lie in the following areas: